 For the crust:

-In a saucepan over medium heat combine cherries and sugar.
-Stir lightly until the mixture starts boiling and then cover the pan with a lid.
+- In a saucepan over medium heat combine cherries and sugar.
+Stir gently until the mixture starts bubbling.
+Lower the heat and cover the pan with a lid.
 Let the cherries simmer for about 10 minutes.
 Mix the cornstarch with the water and add to the pan.
 Stir continuously with a spoon until the topping starts getting thicker.
 Remove the pan from the heat and let cool.

-In a food processor crush the biscuits into fine crumbs.
+- Crush the cookies into fine crumbs in a food processor or with a rolling pin in a plastic bag.
 Mix them well with the melted butter.
-Press the crust at the bottom of a 20-22 cm spring form pan.
+Press the crust to the bottom of a 8-9 inch (20-22 cm) spring form pan.
 Leave the pan in the fridge while preparing the filling.

-Combine the cream cheese and the mascarpone and mix well.
+- Combine the cream cheese and the mascarpone and beat with a mixer until smooth.
 Melt the chocolate in a bowl over a pan with a simmering water.
 Add the chocolate to the cheese mix and stir until the filling becomes homogeneous.
 Spread it onto the prepared crust.
-Leave the cheesecake in the fridge for half an hour before topping it.
+Leave the cheesecake in the fridge for 30-60 minutes before topping it.